Changes in circumstances

 To end your tenancy, there are several things that you must do.
 If all these things are not done then it may cost you money:

 - Give four weeks' written notice.
 You can end your tenancy by giving four weeks’ written notice that ends on a Monday.
-A termination form or letter must be signed by you or, if you are a joint tenant, at least one (but preferably both) of you.
+A termination form (from your Housing Officer) or letter must be signed by you or, if you are a joint tenant, at least one (but preferably both) of you.
 Even if only one joint tenant signs the form, this will still end the tenancy for both joint tenants.

 - Allow our staff to inspect the property.
 During the four-week notice period you must allow our staff to inspect the property.
 We will tell you about any work that you need to do before you leave.
 If this work is not carried out, we will do the work and charge you our costs.